• Skip to primary navigation

 no bake pumpkin protein bites

-These are a great option when you're in a hurry, and they're so simple to make.
-Each bite contains protein, fiber, vitamin A, and calcium.
-You'll taste lots of real pumpkin in these, and all those warm pumpkin spices we all love in the colder months.
+These are a great option for healthy snacking when you're in a hurry, and they're so simple to make.
+You'll taste lots of real pumpkin, and all those warm pumpkin spices we all love in the colder months.
+If you like this kind of recipe, check out my chocolate coconut balls, or my chocolate peanut butter balls (they taste like peanut butter cups!).

 Jump to: